vgines73/HW2_responsivePortolio/README.md

 Site contains:

-   * A navbar containing Home/About, Contact, and Portfolio Pages
+   * A navbar containing Name, Home/About, Contact, Portfolio, and a More dropdown containing Email, Contact Number, and Resume.

    * A responsive layout

    * Responsive images

-   * Contains my personalized information. (bio, name, images, links to social media, GitHub, and LinkedIn).
+   * Contains my personalized information. (bio, name, images, links to social media, GitHub, and LinkedIn)

+   * Portfolio contains Project#1 and 3 assignments with Live and Repo Links.

 **Screenshot#1:**